-Let's Help Scientists Defeat COVID-19
+Let's Help Scientists Develop New Treatments

 Do you have a computer at home that sits mostly idle?
 You can put it to some useful work.

-Recently we joined thousands of donors of CPU and GPU computing capacity to help the Folding@Home
+During the COVID pandemic we joined thousands of donors of CPU and GPU computing capacity to help the Folding@Home

 By doing so, our excess computing resources support scientists in simulating and understanding molecular dynamics of proteins.